 Through the distillery's sprawling Victorian architecture, you can learn about the history of gin, Laverstoke Mill, and Bombay Sapphire; and also find out about the flavours of the botanicals which make Bombay Sapphire gin so unique.

-Discover the Vapour Infusion distillation process in the Dakin Still House, wander through the Botanical Dry Room, and breathe in the exotic botanicals used to make Bombay Sapphire and Star of Bombay.
+Discover the Vapour Infusion distillation process in the Dakin Still House, wander through the Botanical Dry Room, and breathe in the exotic botanicals used to make Bombay Sapphire and Star of Bombay, either independently with an interactive map on a Self-Discovery Experience, or with a knowledgeable host on a Hosted Experience.

 Other experiences include 'cocktail masterclasses', where you can make a range of cocktails with one of our trained gin experts, or specialist horticultural and heritage experiences with our on-site heritage expert and horticultural expert.